GitOffice/webstack/bulky/README.md

 ### Why would I use this?
 - You want simple, high speed bulk inserts of large collections of objects
 - You need support for multiple databases (SQL Server, MySQL, and SQLite are supported today)
-- You use [copper](http://github.com/danielcrenna/copper), and you want to hook up a `BulkCopyConsumer` for high performance, periodic batching inserts
 - It works great with [tophat](http://github.com/danielcrenna/tophat)

 ### Usage